Box-ball system: soliton and tree decomposition of excursions: Introduction

-The approach in \cite{FNRW} represents a configuration with density of balls less than $\frac12$ with a walk that jumps one unit up at occupied boxes and one unit down at empty boxes.
-The \emph{excursions} of the walk are the pieces of configuration between two consecutive down \emph{records}.
-A ball configuration can be codified as a set of infinite vectors, based on the concept of \emph{slots}.
-Loosely speaking, for a ball configuration containing only $m$-solitons for $m>k$, there are boxes after which one can insert (or attach) $k$-solitons; those places are called \emph{$k$-slots}.
-The $k$-component of the ball configuration describes the number of $k$-solitons attached to each $k$-slot.
-This hierarchical construction from big to small can be done separately in each excursion.
-In this notes we describe in detail this construction focusing on one single excursion and its \emph{slot diagram}, a combinatorial object that encodes the structure of the excursion.
+A ball configuration can be mapped to a walk indexed by boxes that jumps one unit up at occupied boxes and one unit down at empty boxes.
+If the configuration has density less than $\frac12$, then the walk has down \emph{records} and finite \emph{excursions} consisting on the pieces of configuration between two consecutive records.
+A ball configuration can be codified as a set of infinite vectors, based on the concept of \emph{slots}~\cite{FNRW}.
+Given a ball configuration with identified solitons, there are boxes called $k$-slots satisfying that any $k$-soliton is strictly in between two successive $k$-slots; in this case we say that the $k$-soliton is \emph{attached} to the left $k$-slot.
+To be more precise, the set of $k$-slots of $\eta$ consists on the records and the boxes belonging to any bigger soliton of the form $\tth_j$ or $\ttt_j$ for any $j>k$.
+Taking a ball configuration with a record at the origin, the $k$-slots are enumerated and then for each integer $i$, the $i$-th coordinate of the $k$-component of the configuration is the number of $k$-solitons attached to the $i$-th $k$-slot.
+The obtained components can be composed again to recover the initial configuration $\eta$.
+A large part of the paper is dedicated to a complete explanation of these constructions.

+It is useful to perform the decomposition in each excursion to obtain what \cite{fg18} call \emph{slot diagram}, a combinatorial object that encodes the structure of the excursion.
 We discuss also the relationship between the soliton decomposition of an excursion and other combinatorial objects as the excursion tree \cite{MR0290475,MR0370775,MR942038,evans, LG}, Catalan numbers \cite{evans} and Dyck and Motzkin paths \cite{evans, LLP}.

 A notable property proven by \cite{FNRW} is that the $k$-component of the configuration $T\eta$ is a shift of the $k$-component of $\eta$, the amount shifted depending on the $m$-components for $m>k$.
-As a consequence, \cite{FNRW} prove the invariance with respect to the dynamics of some random configuration constructed by suitable shift-invariant probability measures on the distribution of the solitons on the slots.
+As a consequence, \cite{FNRW} prove that measures with independent and translation invariant soliton components are invariant for the dynamics.
 In \cite{fg18} a special class of these measures is studied in detail.
-The papers \cite{CKST, croydon2019invariant} show a families of invariant measures for the BBS based on reversible Markov chains on $\{0,1\}$.
+The papers \cite{CKST, croydon2019invariant} show families of invariant measures for the BBS based on reversible Markov chains on $\{0,1\}$.

 The Box-Ball system is strictly related to several remarkable combinatorial constructions (see for example \cite{IKT, KTZ, LLP, MIT, YYT, YT}); we illustrate some of them.
 Sometimes, instead of giving formal proofs and detailed descriptions we adopt a more informal point of view trying to illustrate the different constructions through explicative examples.